mdhaseebpes/socialNetworkAPIWithCucumber/README.md

 # Running the Tests

-To run the smoke tests, use the following command: mvn clean test -Denv=jsonplaceholder -Dcucumber.filter.tags=@smoke
+o run the smoke tests parallel using thread count, use the following command: mvn clean test -Denv=jsonplaceholder -Dcucumber.filter.tags=@smoke -Ddataproviderthreadcount=2

-To run the regression tests, use the following command: mvn clean test -Denv=jsonplaceholder -Dcucumber.filter.tags=@regression
+To run the regression tests parallel using thread count, use the following command: mvn clean test -Denv=jsonplaceholder -Dcucumber.filter.tags=@regression -Ddataproviderthreadcount=4

-To run the sanity tests, use the following command: mvn clean test -Denv=jsonplaceholder -Dcucumber.filter.tags=@sanity This will execute the Cucumber test runner and generate the test reports.
+To run the sanity tests parallel using thread count, use the following command: mvn clean test -Denv=jsonplaceholder -Dcucumber.filter.tags=@sanity -Ddataproviderthreadcount=2

+This will execute the Cucumber test runner and generate the test reports.

 # Test Reports